 - Outdoor Education

-Of course, the course structure of each university can greatly differ from one another.
-You can also take note that most Sports Science programmes have core and elective modules for their students.
-Not only that, there is often industrial training included for its students as well.
+There is often industrial training included for students as well.
 As for postgraduate students, they must produce either a thesis dissertation or research project (coursework mode).

 |Diploma||2.5 - 3 years|